'NI have nothing to lose and everything to gain'

 Although I think we missed all that, it was great to see Marissa Callaghan fit and playing well.
 After her injury concern and the relentless heat, it was great to see her embrace that role and I think in the second half she started to step forward, make forward runs and try to bring the rest of the team up the pitch.

 It was maybe that finisher that you really needed.
-Marissa was almost more of a provider, making those runs in behind so you maybe missed that fox in the box, which would have been Simone, to get on the end of some crosses.
+Marissa was almost more of a provider, making those runs in behind so you missed that fox in the box, which would have been Simone, to get on the end of some crosses.

-Another positive point was the performance of Sarah McFadden, who was an absolute rock again.
+Another positive point was the performance of Sarah McFadden, who was an absolute rock again in defence.
 'Mac' may be 35 but she is playing the best football of her career.

-She is getting a lot of well deserved attention for her performances.
-She will give absolutely everything and you can see what it means to her to pull the shirt on, and she will never give the shirt up easily.
+She is getting a lot of well deserved attention for her performances and will give absolutely everything.
+You can see what it means to her to pull the shirt on and she will never give the shirt up easily.

-Mac puts a lot of responsibility on her own shoulders going into games, and she will always put her body on the line when others wouldn't.
-She did a great job of keeping Nicole Billa quiet, who has been in really good form, she didn't have too much of a sniff.
+Mac puts a lot of responsibility on her own shoulders going into games and she will always put her body on the line when others wouldn't.
+She did a great job of keeping Austria striker Nicole Billa quiet - she has been in really good form and didn't have too much of a sniff.

 Both her and Julie Nelson are in the latter stages of their careers, but they are not talking about retirement and neither should they be because they have been playing some of the best football that they have played.